civilisation

 Rites and Traditions

-- Shapes customs and traditions of society.
+- Shapes society’s customs and traditions.

 - Gives significance to rituals related to birth, marriage, and death.